CHAPTERS 27-29

 “What’s it doing?”
 Chelo hovered close behind.
 Her eyes widened as the icon to the internet browser blinked and sprang open.
 Information flashed past in a vehement cascade—faster than anyone’s eyes could track.

-“He’s found the internet,”Addie said.
+“It’s found the internet,”Addie said.

 “Not good…” Richard reached to pull the cord from his computer.
 It sparked just as his fingers contacted it.